josiahcoad/alphasort/README.md

 # fmt: off
 mylist = [3, 2, 1]  # Black will not touch this line.
 # fmt: on
 ```

 I’m honestly surprised something like this doesn’t exist.
 But here it is now.
 So, you're welcome 😁

+Feel free to contribute if you'd like to see any additional features! 🎉